Zhuge Xuan: Life

 Zhuge Xuan was from Yangdu County (陽都縣), Langya Commandery (琅邪郡), which is located in present-day Yinan County or Yishui County, Shandong.
 His ancestor, Zhuge Feng (諸葛豐), was a Western Han dynasty official who served as Colonel-Director of Retainers (司隷校尉) under Emperor Yuan (48–33 BCE).
 One of his cousins, Zhuge Gui (諸葛珪), served as an assistant official in Taishan Commandery (泰山郡; around present-day Tai'an, Shandong) during the late Eastern Han dynasty under Emperor Ling (168–189 CE).

 As Zhuge Gui and his wife died early, Zhuge Xuan raised their two younger sons, Zhuge Liang and Zhuge Jun (諸葛均).
 Sometime in the mid-190s, the warlord Yuan Shu appointed Zhuge Xuan as the Administrator (太守) of Yuzhang Commandery (豫章郡; around present-day Nanchang, Jiangxi).
 Zhuge Xuan brought Zhuge Liang and Zhuge Jun with him to Yuzhang Commandery and wanted to appoint them as his subordinates.
-Around 195, However, he soon left Yuzhang Commandery when the Han central government officially designated Zhu Hao as the new Administrator.
+However, around 195, he left Yuzhang Commandery when the Han central government officially designated Zhu Hao as the new Administrator.
 Zhuge Xuan then brought Zhuge Liang and Zhuge Jun to Jing Province (covering present-day Hubei and Hunan) to live with his friend Liu Biao, who was also Jing Province's governor.
 After Zhuge Xuan's death, Zhuge Liang and Zhuge Jun moved to Longzhong (隆中), an area about 20 li west of Xiangyang, the capital of Jing Province.

 The Xiandi Chunqiu (獻帝春秋) by Yuan Wei (袁暐) recorded a completely different account about Zhuge Xuan.
 It mentioned that Liu Biao – instead of Yuan Shu – appointed Zhuge Xuan as the Administrator of Yuzhang Commandery to replace the previous Administrator, Zhou Shu (周術), who died in office.
-However, the Han central government, upon receiving news of Zhou Shu's death, appointed Zhu Hao as the new Administrator.
+However, the Han central government, upon receiving news of Zhou Shu's death, appointed Zhu Hao (son of Zhu Jun) as the new Administrator.
 As Zhuge Xuan was reluctant to transfer power to Zhu Hao, the latter allied with Liu Yao, the Inspector of Yang Province, to attack him.
 Zhuge Xuan retreated to Xicheng County (西城縣; south of present-day Chongren County, Jiangxi) after he lost Yuzhang Commandery's capital, Nanchang.
 In February 197, the people in Xicheng County rebelled against Zhuge Xuan, killed him and sent his head to Liu Yao.
+(Note: In his Zizhi Tongjian Kaoyi, Sima Guang noted the discrepancies across various sources (that the Xiandi Chunqiu recorded that Liu Biao appointed Zhuge Xuan as the Administrator of Yuzhang, Tao Qian's biography in Fan Ye's Houhanshu recorded that Zhuge Xuan was working for Liu Biao, while Zhuge Liang's biography in Sanguozhi recorded that Zhuge Xuan was working for Yuan Shu).
+Sima then reasoned that given Xu Shao's advice to Liu Yao that Liu Yao should submit to Liu Biao, Liu Yao would not have attacked Zhuge Xuan if the latter was working for Liu Biao.
+Thus, Tongjian adopted the account found in Zhuge Liang's biography.)